-Jocy was just almost two years old when her life changed forever.
+Jocy was almost two years old when her life changed forever.

 Thankfully she escaped from the fire with her life, but not without sustaining severe burns to her arm and back.

 Eventually the severe burns turned into thick, hardened scars that left Jocy deformed.
 Her arms and shoulders had morphed into one piece of flesh.

-Surgeons took her in and operated on the little girl.
-Today, she can use both arms and live a prosperous life.
+Today, Jocy can use both arms and lives a prosperous life.